A One Month South African Road Trip: Driving from Kruger to Cape Town

 When Martín and I plan a trip we always spiral out of control.
 2 weeks should be plenty, becomes at LEAST 3 weeks, to MAYBE we can squeeze in MOST of what we want to see into a month.
-When one of my best friends decided to get married in Stellenbosch, I ended up planning a month-long South African road trip from Kruger National Park down to Cape Town.
+When one of my best friends decided to get married in Stellenbosch, I planned an epic road trip to spend one month in South Africa.
 Most of my friends planned to spend 2 weeks in South Africa, but I wanted more time!

 I did manage to squeeze MOST of what I wanted to see into that month, but we both fell in love with South Africa and have so much more to see in the future.
 It's a country that should be added to everyone's bucket list: beautiful landscape, incredible food, good wine, very affordable prices for any budget.
 Come for the wine, the beaches and obviously the wildlife, and great the wine (did I say that already?).